dougmencken/HeadOverHeels/README.md

 In the spring of 2019, I’ve lost all my interest and almost forgot about this project for 4.5 years...

 ...Until the fall of 2023, when François @kiwifb Bissy’s contribution awakened my care.
-And then, *finalmente*, https://github.com/dougmencken/HeadOverHeels/commit/1f5cbbc4723150ccf5b74a1387330a126d0efeb9#commitcomment-131827424 Jorge came to this project.
-At the end of 2023 we were sharing various stories via email
+And then, *finalmente*, Jorge came to this project.
+At the end of 2023 we were sharing various stories via email.
+His new site features [the article about this project](https://hoh.helmantika.com/2024/04/02/el-remake-de-douglas/)

 ## The Present & The Future